-Assurance report: • tics and tructure Committee Date: 16/03/2021 Summary report to: Trust E Board Date of meeting: 30/03/2021 Presented by: Sheila D oyle, LIC Chair Prepared by: Sheila Doyle Matters for The Make Ready retender is recommended for FIC and Board escalation: approval.
-Hub 1 delivery timelines An updated business cas assumptions will be pres se, project pla The Governance structur Modernisation program to how it will integrate with o o be develop ed, including an outline of A Trust wide (holistic) approach to benefits capture is being developed and will be presented to the Finance and Investment Committee.
-Other matters considered: ning with the new national ntweight, accessible vehicle. veloped with NHSI.
+Assurance report: • tics and tructure Committee Date: 16/03/2021 Summary report to: Trust E Board Date of meeting: 30/03/2021 Presented by: Sheila D oyle, LIC Chair Prepared by: Sheila Doyle Matters for The Make Ready retended er is recomm ended for FIC and Board escalation: se, project pla The Governance structur Modernisation program to how it will integrate with o o be develop ed, including an outline of A Trust wide (holistic) ap developed and will be pre Committee. • nefits capture is being e Finance and Investment Other matters considered: S (NGA), aligr missions, ligh y is being de hat the first s by the summ n option to us ning with the new national ntweight, accessible vehicle. veloped with NHSI.
 The set of ambulances will be er of 2022.
 If the plan is se the existing national including the detailed and operating model configur 1) benefits, 2) key assum alysis of diffe ation, was pro options 3) pro ngagement o resented.
 Further details on ogram governance, 4) of clinical and operational The delivery plan and un reviewed to capture less delays due to Covid pres ons learned a umptions for Hub 1 is being and assess the impact of